Phua Chu Kang Pte Ltd: Singlish and reception

 This sitcom is notable for its characters' use of Singlish (an English-based creole with Malay, Chinese, Tamil and other influences) in everyday conversation.
 Due to its use of Singlish, a pidgin English spoken in Singapore, the show came under pressure by the Singaporean Government to use only "proper" English.
 This was mainly because of the worry that the younger school going viewers would start speaking Singlish more and bring down the standard of spoken English in Singapore.
 Another popular Singaporean sitcom that also received similar pressure was Under One Roof, which was also put under pressure by the Singapore Government to use formal English instead of intermittently incorporating colloquial Singlish.

 Critics of the show labelled Phua Chu Kang as an inaccurate or perceived undesirable representation of Singapore, and denounced his appearance in The Amazing Race.
 However, Phua Chu Kang remains popular in Singapore and Malaysia.

-In 1999, the second Prime Minister of Singapore, Goh Chok Tong, referenced Phua Chu Kang during a speech at the National Day Rally.
+In 1999, the second Prime Minister of Singapore, Goh Chok Tong, referenced Phua Chu Kang during the National Day Rally speech.
 In response, the sitcom's 3rd season opened with Phua Chu Kang earning a certificate for completing the "BEST English" course from Institute of Technical Education, and dialogue had to be adapted to limit the usage of Singlish.

-Retrospectively, Gurmit and Pierre agreed that the usage of Singlish gave the show its own unique Singaporean identity.
+Retrospectively, Singh and Pierre agreed that the usage of Singlish gave the show its own unique Singaporean identity.